-The school has an experienced SENDCo with a national qualification for the co-ordination of SEND.
+The SENDCo Natalie Rogers is an experienced teacher of 16 years who is currently undertaking the national qualification for the co-ordination of SEND.
 Each class has a dedicated teaching assistant during the mornings, all of whom implement additional support for children, including those with SEND.
 A number of teaching assistants support specific pupils with higher needs SEND.

 Our teachers and teaching assistants have undertaken additional specialist professional development in Team TEACH (positive handling training).
-Within school we have staff who have undergone additional SEND training including Autistic Spectrum Condition, ADHD, Attachment, Speech, Language and Communication needs and Emotion coaching and Bereavement.
-We provide various evidence based programmes including Accelerated Reader Programme, Social Use of Language Programme, Lego Therapy, MOVES, Inference and Therapeutic Story Writing.
+Staff have undergone additional SEND training including Autistic Spectrum Condition, Anxiety, ADHD, Attachment, Speech, Language and Communication needs and Emotion coaching and Bereavement.
+We provide various evidence-based programmes including Accelerated Reader Programme, Social Use of Language Programme, Talkabout, Lego Therapy, MOVES and Inference.

-We have Erica Fairfax-Lucy who specializes in teaching children with dyslexia.
+We have Erica Fairfax-Lucy who specialises in teaching children with dyslexia.
 Erica works in school two days a week and works one to one with children with specific learning needs in KS2.